brandonleepiercy/employee-management-system/README.md

 ## Installation

+First step is to set up the MySQL server, using the schema.sql file provided within the repository.
+Copy and paste the contents of the schema.sql file into an instance of MySQL Workbench and create the database on your machine.
+Note: port, host, user, and password settings may all have to be adjusted

-Type "npm install" into CMD to install the neccesary packages for this repository.
+After creating the MySQL database, use terminal to navigate into the repo directory.
+Type "npm install" into CMD to install the neccesary node packages for this repository.

+Once the node modules are installed and the SQL settings are configured, the user can type "node app.js" into the terminal to launch the program.

 ## Usage

 Updating and maintaining a MySQL database which is structured to store data about employees, roles and departments within an organization.
 The program keeps track of IDs, salaries, names and more.

+Future releases will add the ability to delete items from database, dynamically total the salary expense per department, or for the whole organization.

 ## Credits